ZipFood-IO/docs/docs/pilot-onboarding.md

 # ZIPFood Pilot Onboarding Guide

-Created by: Mark Serbol
-Created time: July 23, 2025 8:54 AM
-Category: Onboarding, Pilot
-Last edited by: Mark Serbol
-Last updated time: July 23, 2025 9:23 AM
+**Tags:** `Pilot` `Onboarding` `Robot Operator`

-As a ZIPFood Pilot, you’ll complete onboarding to activate your account and start accepting delivery jobs.
-Here’s what each step means:
+As a ZIPFood Pilot, you'll complete onboarding to activate your account and start accepting delivery jobs.
+Here's what each step means:

 ## **1. Enter Address Details**